 \subsubsection{Instance Encoder}

-Figure~\ref{fig:encoder} shows the architecture of the encoder used in this paper.
 We first tokenize and lemmatize all words in a sentence.
-Tow special tokens [CLS] and [SEP] are appended to the first and last positions, respectively.
+Two special tokens [CLS] and [SEP] are appended to the first and last positions, respectively.
 Then BERT~\cite{devlin-etal-2019-bert} is used to generate the contextual representation for each token $w_{i}$.
-Because the relation is not only related to the original two name entities in augmented sentences generated by data augmentation in Sec.~\ref{sec:data_augmentation}, we have not used any position embeddings to indicate the positions of $e_{i1}$ and $e_{i2}$.
+Because relation is not only related to the original name entities in augmented sentences generated by data augmentation, we have not used any position embeddings to show the positions of $e_{i_{h}}$ and $e_{i_{t}}$.
 Let $h_{i}$ represent the hidden state of the input sentence.
-We use a convolutional layer $CNN(\cdot)$ and a ReLU activation function, together with a max-pooling layer $max(\cdot)$, to derive the representation vector:
+We use $CNN(\cdot)$ ReLU and a max-pooling layer $max(\cdot)$, to derive the representation:

 where $x_{i}$ is the tokenized input sentence: